larsrh/website/_articles/srilanka/coast.md

 We had to specify a lot of details, including total weight of our group (which includes us and our luggage).
 But there was an additional difficulty:
 Given that the airport was actually an air force base, you couldn't just walk there, nor could you use a tuktuk.
-They airline insisted on a regular car and asked for license plate, driver identity card, and so on.
+The airline insisted on a regular car and asked for license plate, driver identity card, and so on.

 Our homestay hosts tried to be helpful and arranged a driver for us.
-However, the price was at least ten times of what was appropriate for a five minute drive.
+However, the price was at least ten times of what was appropriate for a five-minute drive.
-So, we asked the airline and they agreed we would take a tuktuk to drop us off at the perimeter, and then walk the remainder to the “terminal”.
+So, we asked the airline, and they agreed we would take a tuktuk to drop us off at the perimeter, and then walk the remainder to the “terminal”.

 On the day of the flight, which was scheduled to depart around noon, I was anxious the entire morning.
 Will everything work out?